 Amboseli National Park lies in the North West of Mt.
 Kilimanjaro, on the border with Tanzania.
 The park covers 392 km² and forms part of the much larger 3,000 km² Amboseli eco-system.
-Large concentrations of wildlife inhabit this arid savannah, making Amboseli a popular tourist destination.
+Large concentrations of wildlife inhabit this arid savannah, making Amboseli a Kenya and Tanzania safari destination.

 The salted lake of Amboseli, most of the time dry, is a large area of dusty desert.
-Once you crossed this arid dry-lake bed, beautiful green swampsN, hidden nature’s treasures irrigated by ground water coming from the largest single mountain of the world, Mt KilimanjaroN, offer an amazing ecosystem, a reminder of paradise and freshness.
+Once you crossed this arid dry-lake bed, beautiful green swamps, hidden nature’s treasures irrigated by ground water coming from the largest single mountain of the world, Mt Kilimanjaro, offer an amazing ecosystem, a reminder of paradise and freshness.

 The park is home to the Maasai community whose culture and values are an attraction in itself, however this has been punctuated by adversity such as the reallocation of the park’s land by the Kenya Wildlife Services.
 The park was established in 1974 and covers an area of 392 km square.
 It forms part of the Amboseli eco- system covering an area of 3000km Square.
 It is located on the border with Tanzania and Kajiado district, in southern Kenya.

 Most lodges are situated in the center swamp Ol Tukai and one public campsite is located at the South border of the park near the Observatory Hill.